lamassuiot/lamassu-compose/README.md

 The issue should be solved once the `fluentd-async` docker plugin is updated with this PR: https://github.com/fluent/fluent-logger-golang/pull/82

+To prevent his issue from happening, the docker-compose `logging` directive has been commented.

 ## Lamassu URLs

 | Service                                   | URL                          |